 This post may include affiliate links.
 That means I may earn a small commission if you click and make a purchase, at no additional cost to you.
 Thanks for your support!

-Curious about which finance blogs are worth your time as a busy mama?
-These 12 reads are the best picks for moms who want to get serious about family finances.
+So if you’re curious about which finance blogs are worth your time as a busy mama I’ve got you covered!
+Here are my favorite picks for moms who want to get serious about family finances.

 1. Speaking of Cents